PuzzleTechHub/bot-be-named/README.md

 pip install -r requirements.txt
 ```

+The bot uses [Heroku Postgres](https://www.heroku.com/postgres) for storing data.
+You'll need to install postgres on your
+computer by going to https://www.postgresql.org/download/ and following the instructions for your operating system.

 To run the bot locally, you will need a `.env` file which is used by [python-dotenv](https://github.com/theskumar/python-dotenv) to load `ENV` variables.
 Copy `.env.template` into `.env` with

 ```bash